Here are some of the most common questions parents have about Chi Alpha.

 It sounds like Chi Alpha has a lot of activities.
 Is this going to hurt my child’s grades?

-One of the things we teach is that we honor God by doing our best, and that our academics are an expression of worship.
+One of the things we teach students is that we honor God by doing our best, and that our academics are an expression of worship.
 This has born great fruit.
 In fact, one year 10% of the Stanford students who won national awards (such as a Rhodes scholarship) were involved in Chi Alpha.
-The percentage is usually not that high, but that’s the sort of mentality we try to cultivate.
+The percentage is usually not that high, but having Chi Alpha students excel is not unusual.

 Is this group going to cost me or my child money?